MATCH International Women's Fund

-MATCH International Women's Fund is a non-profit, non-governmental organization based in Ottawa, Canada.
-MATCH is dedicated to funding women's rights movements and grassroots organizations working on women's rights worldwide.
-They have a particular interest in the global South.
-MATCH was found in 1976 by two Canadian women.
+MATCH International Women's Fund is a non-profit organization founded in 1976 with the intent to improve lives of women.
+It is based in Ottawa, Canada.
 Since then, MATCH International has helped women's rights organizations from numerous countries with investments totaling $12 million for improvement of women and girl's rights.
 In 2013, the organization re-launched under the name MATCH International Women's Fund with the same aim to invest in women and girls in the global South.
 As the only international women's fund in Canada, their motto is, "Holding Ground and Breaking Ground" on women's, girls', and transgender rights.
 The organization's funding comes from individual donors, corporate partners, and the government of Canada.

 History

-Before 2013, the MATCH International Women's Fund was the MATCH Fund launched in 1976 by Dr. Norma E. Walmsley and Ms. Suzanne Johnson-Harvor with similar objectives of supporting women's movements worldwide.
+Before 2013, the MATCH International Women's Fund was the MATCH Fund, launched in 1976 by Dr. Norma E. Walmsley and Ms. Suzanne Johnson-Harvor with similar objectives of supporting women's movements worldwide.
 They became inspired to found an organization that supports grassroots women's organizations in the global South after attending the 1975 UN Conference for Women in Mexico City.
 The MATCH Fund was the first organization of its kind that 'matched' the needs of Canadian women with the similar needs in the global South, as well as being the first international nongovernmental organization that focused on women in the global south.

 In 2010, the fund almost closed due to budget cuts from the Canadian International Development Agency, but remained open.
 After reevaluating its role in the area of women's rights and development work, the fund refocused on supporting grassroots women's movements in developing countries.

 In 2011, with funding from private donors and the World University Service of Canada, the fund rebranded as Canada's first international women's fund to focus on social innovation.
 In 2013, the fund relaunched as MATCH International Women's Fund, claiming to the first and only Canadian fund focused on women.
 The rebranding was supported by corporate brand developers and public relations and advertisement firms.

 The feminist organization has partnered with 71 countries and more than 650 organizations since its founding.

 Structure

-The fund's President and CEO, Jess Tomlin, joined the organization in 2012.
+The fund's president and CEO, Jess Tomlin, joined the organization in 2012.
 Other executive roles are Vice President of Finance and Operations, Vice President of Capital Development, and Vice President of Global Programs.
 Other key positions are Finance Office, Senior Communication Strategist, Financial Analyst, Executive Coordinator, Development Assistant, Manager Global Programs, and Policy Lead.

 The fund has a board of directors which is composed of a chair, vice-chair and secretary, treasurer, and nine directors.
 There is also an advisory council with fifteen members with expertise in areas such as women's rights, leadership, media, innovation, entrepreneurship, and peace and security.